martyngigg/alg2rst/README.md

   *insertDirectives* - This uses the template.rst to update each algorithm rst file into the format required for use with our own sphyinx module.
 This class  replaces the [ALGNAME] tag in the template with the correct algoritm name and the [DOCUMENTATION] tag with the rst generated for the algorthm and saves the output.

+  *sortToDirectory* - This will store the RST output in a copy of the directory tree it was pulled from.
+This will then allow the Framework folder to be merged with the Mantid source Framework folder.
+This will move the RST files from the convertDir to the Framework folder.

 Each of these classes can be run seperately or the class runConverters can be used to run the entire suite. runConverters requires a few paths to be specified so the converter will work:
 ```python